getsynq/fe-challenge/CHALLENGE.md

 You are welcome to change anything in the codebase but we would love to see the following:

-- Maintain current functionality (Multi-step navigation, Form state persistence, Conditional paths based on user input, Step validation, Final submission handling)
+- Maintain current functionality
+  - Multi-step navigation — forms should be able to navigate between steps
+  - Form state persistence — forms should be able to persist state between steps
+  - Conditional paths based on user input — forms should be able to conditionally navigate between steps based on user input
+  - Step validation — forms should be able to validate each step and only allow navigation to the next step if the current step is valid
+  - Final submission handling — forms should be able to handle final submission
+  - Error handling — forms should be able to handle errors and provide feedback to the user
 - Keep or improve type safety
 - Support both linear and branching wizard flows
 - Maintain good separation of concerns